 Bangkok is an amazing city with a vibrant culture, exciting happenings and a relatively low cost of living.
-In fact, Thailand’s capital was the most visited city in the world in 2013.
+In fact, Thailand’s capital is one of the most visited cities in the world.
 But what if a two week vacation is just not enough?
 Is it possible to turn your favourite holiday destination into your home and workplace?
 There are a growing number of foreigners who are asking the same questions and finding out that, yes, it is possible to turn their dreams into a reality.

 But before you book that one way ticket to ‘paradise’, be aware that there is a difference between visiting a place and working there.
 The food and weather are still just as enjoyable, but the bureaucracy, traffic and frantic pace of life are not suited to everyone.
 The problems obtaining a work permit are also fairly preventative.
 Still, if you are thinking of relocating to Thailand or just curious to know what kinds of jobs are available to foreigners, here is the most popular ways to escape your humdrum life back home and come to work in Bangkok: